Surging Northwestern upends No. 15 Indiana, 84-83

 BLOOMINGTON, Ind.
 (AP) — Boo Buie scored 26 points and Northwestern beat No. 15 Indiana 84-83 on Sunday for its second road victory against a ranked opponent this season.

-Freshman Jalen Hood-Schifino led the Hoosiers with a career-best 33 points on 12-of-17 shooting with five 3s.
+Freshman Jalen Hood-Schifino led the Hoosiers with a career-best 33 points on 12-of-17 shooting, including five 3s.
 Trayce Jackson-Davis had 18 points, a career-high 24 rebounds and eight assists.

+Hood-Schifino’s 33 points are the most for an Indiana freshman since Eric Gordon in 2007.

+“Obviously he’s one of our best players,” Jackson-Davis said.
+“We need him to make plays and that’s what he did.
+He made big shot after big shot.
+Props to him because he really helped put the team on his back when we needed scoring.”

 Indiana had 16 turnovers, nine more than Northwestern, and the visitors enjoyed a 25-6 scoring edge off turnovers.